marxin/texi2rst-generated/sphinx/gccint/operand-constraints.rst

 .. index:: define_register_constraint

-MD Expressiondefine_register_constraintnameregclassdocstringAll three arguments are string constants.
+MD Expression define_register_constraint name regclass docstringAll three arguments are string constants.
 :samp:`{name}` is the name of the constraint, as it will appear in ``match_operand`` expressions.
 If :samp:`{name}` is a multi-letter constraint its length shall be the same for all constraints starting